- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - Breakout Villain: Yapool has gone on to become an iconic villain in the Ultra Series and quite possibly the most recurring foe of the Ultras.
 He’s popped up in series such as Ultraman Taro and Ultraman Ginga, and served as a major villain in Ultraman Mebius, Ultra Fight Victory and Ultraman Decker.

 - Demonic Possession: One of his favourite abilities is to take over the bodies of humans or his own Choju to control them.

-- Evil Sorcerer: Although he usually ceates Choju through science, Yapool has displayed a knack for magic, as seen with the creations of Cowra, Mazarius, and Aprasall.
+- Evil Sorcerer: Although he usually creates Choju through science, Yapool has displayed a knack for magic, as seen with the creations of Cowra, Mazarius, and Aprasar.
 Additionally, he's been able to revive others from the dead like Bemstar in Ultraman Taro and Juda in Ultra Fight Victory.

-- Hand Blast: Can shoot powerful energy beams from his hands in physical form.
+- Hand Blast: He can shoot powerful energy beams from his hands in physical form.

 - Mad Scientist: As the creator of the Choju, he specializes in using highly advanced technology create (or mutate) all sorts of deranged monsters to antagonize Ultra heroes.